 or coordinative activities shall be limited to facility systems, resident and

 industrial relocation, and other activities with the counties and appropriate

 state agencies.
 The authority may engage in construction activities outside of

 the district; provided that [ such] the construction relates to

 infrastructure development or residential or business relocation activities;

-provided further, notwithstanding section 206E-7, that such construction shall
+provided further, notwithstanding section 206E-7, that [ such] the

 (2) Existing and future industrial uses shall be